 INTERNATIONAL COOPERATION

-The members of the Laboratory are a multidisciplinary group of specialists (natural scientists and archaeologists) who, within perestroika, switched from their former institutions to new patterns of cooperation in the frame of international projects such as INCO-Copernicus, INTAS, INQUA, UNESCO, TACIS, PAGES, etc. This international help allowed the coagulation of some researchers into new structures such as NGO's or into new departments within the framework of old structures.
-The latter is the case of the "Laboratory of Geo-archaeology", born in the context of the restructuring of the Academy of Sciences of Kazakhstan.
+The members of the Laboratory are a multidisciplinary group of specialists (natural scientists and archaeologists) who, within perestroika, switched from their former institutions to new patterns of cooperation in the frame of international projects such as the European Commission CORDIS [INCO-Copernicus, INTAS, FP7], INQUA, UNESCO, TACIS, PAGES, etc. This international help allowed the coagulation of some researchers into new structures such as NGO's or into new departments within the framework of old structures.
+The latter is the case of the "Laboratory of Geoarchaeology", born in the context of the restructuring of the Academy of Sciences of Kazakhstan and of the Ministry of Culture of Kazakhstan.

 International cooperation characterizes all the work of the Laboratory in the fields of research, publications and conferences, and training.

 Research represents for the Laboratory the most important subject of international cooperation.
-Research fields are paleo-climate, paleo-environment and paleo-ecology, geo-archaeology, and the protection and conservation of monuments.
+Research fields are pale-climate, paleoenvironment and pale-ecology and geoarchaeology.

-Cooperation with international institutions and specialists happened in the context of INTAS, UNESCO and other international funding agencies.
+Cooperation with international institutions and specialists happened in the context of INTAS and other international funding agencies.

 - 97-2220: “The formation process of the nomadic societies in Semirechie during the Bronze and Early Iron epochs.
 Ecological and archaeological investigations”.
 Coordinator: Henry-Paul Francfort (CNRS); Principal Investigator: Renato Sala.
 (1998-2000)